VasiliySeibert/streamlit-chatbot-interface/README.md

     * after faiss store was created, you can start chatting with the arxive publications

 * to reset the chat history, press the "delete chat history button" in the front end

+ALSO:
+create a .env file in the main directory. enter in your open ai api key

+OPENAI_API_KEY="your-key-here"